Indiana University East: Academic schools

+The university previously had a School of Social Work but it has closed.

 Athletics

 The Indiana–East (IUE or IU East) athletic teams are called the Red Wolves (formerly known as the "Pioneers").
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2007–08 academic year (when the school began its athletic program and joined the NAIA).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 2007–08 academic year (when the school began its athletic program and joined the NAIA).

-IU East competes in 16 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include eSports.
+IU East competes in 17 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, golf, soccer, tennis, track & field (indoor and outdoor), and volleyball; and co-ed sports include eSports.

 Campus

-IU East's campus lies on 174 acre (0.704 km²) of land on the northern edge of Richmond, Indiana, near Interstate 70.
+IU East's campus lies on 174 acre (0.704 km2) of land on the northern edge of Richmond, Indiana, near Interstate 70.
 IU East, Ivy Tech, and Earlham College are the immediate area's largest colleges.
 IU East has five academic buildings, Springwood, Whitewater, Tom Raper, Hayes Halls and the Student Events and Activities Center, with more planned over coming years.
 There are no student housing dormitories on campus.

 Whitewater Hall hosts Vivian Auditorium, the Campus Bookstore, and the Offices of Admissions, Financial Aid, Bursar and Registrar, English Department, The School of Natural Science and Mathematics, administration, and the Den, the campuses cafe.
 Hayes Hall opened in 1992 and houses the Campus Library, Information Technology, School of Nursing, School of Business and Economics, Center for Teaching & Learning, and Center for Health Promotion.
 Middlefork Hall houses the School of Humanities and Social Sciences including the art studios, the School of Education, School of Social Work and the Purdue University College of Technology programs.
 Middlefork Hall was renamed to Tom Raper Hall, in honor of a prominent donor.
 Springwood Hall is home to the Office of the Chancellor, the athletics program, Office of External Affairs, Campus Life office, Music program and studios, lastly the Graf Recreation Center.
 The Graf Recreation Center contains a coffee bar, Brewfus, a weight facility, and half-court basketball gym.

 IU East campus is adjacent to another public college, the Richmond campus of the Ivy Tech Community College system.
-IU East also houses the Purdue University College of Technology's statewide presence in Richmond.